c-lydia/STM32F103C8T6-LED-blink/README.md

 ``` C
 HAL_GPIO_TogglePin(GPIOA, GPIO_PIN_1);
 ```
-The
+This code selects the port A as the port of the GPIO pin to toggle the state.
 ``` C
 GPIOA
 ```

-selects the port A as the port of the GPIO pin to toggle the state.
-The
+And this one specifies which pin on port A to toggle.
 ``` C
 GPIO_PIN_1
 ```
-specifies which pin on port A to toggle.